Open Peer Review

 Each Lead Pipe article has one or more authors, an external reviewer, an internal reviewer and a Publishing Editor.

 The author does the hard work of actually writing the article.
 Articles may have multiple authors, but in this case one author must be designated as the primary point of contact for the Editorial Board.
 Authors are also responsible for identifying an external reviewer.

 The external reviewer should have some professional connection to or knowledge of the article’s topic, and is expected to provide expert review and constructive feedback.
 The external reviewer does not necessarily have to be librarian.
 Authors may work with someone they already know or reach out to the professional community.
 The Editorial Board is happy to offer guidance in identifying and contacting an appropriate reviewer if needed.

 The internal reviewer is a member of the Editorial Board nominated by the board to review the article.

 The Publishing Editor is a member of the Editorial Board assigned to edit, coordinate peer-review, and ensure publication of a particular article.
 They will often, but not always, also act as the internal reviewer.
 The Publishing Editor is also responsible for ensuring the article adheres to the Lead Pipe Style Guide.

 - At least six weeks before publication date: The Editorial Board will notify the author that their proposal has been accepted and assign a Publishing Editor and internal reviewer.
 The author should begin identifying an external editor, in consultation with the Publishing Editor.

-- At least four weeks before publication date: Submission of the first draft to the Publishing Editor, internal reviewer and external reviewer via Google Docs.
+- At least five weeks before publication date: Submission of the first draft to the Publishing Editor, internal reviewer, and external reviewer via Google Docs.

-- At least two weeks before publication date: Submission of a revised draft to peer reviewers and Publishing Editor.
+- At least three weeks before publication date: Submission of a revised draft to the Publishing Editor and peer reviewers.

 - One week before publication: Article finalized according to any further recommendations from reviewers and Publishing Editor.